Erik-HiMolde/SG-Gruppe-13-Fork/docs/sprint-artifacts/1-1-frontend-backend-deployed.md

 ## Tasks / Subtasks

 - [ ] **Task 1: Initialize Project (AC: #1)**
-  - [ ] Subtask 1.1: Run `npx create-next-app@latest sentiabot --typescript --tailwind --eslint --app` to scaffold the project structure.
+  - [x] Subtask 1.1: Run `npx create-next-app@latest sentiabot --typescript --tailwind --eslint --app` to scaffold the project structure.
-  - [ ] Subtask 1.2: Initialize a new Supabase project and configure the required environment variables in a `.env.local` file.
+  - [x] Subtask 1.2: Initialize a new Supabase project and configure the required environment variables in a `.env.local` file.
 - [ ] **Task 2: Create Backend Endpoint (AC: #2)**
-  - [ ] Subtask 2.1: Implement a Next.js API route at `/api/hello` that returns a JSON object: `{ "message": "Hello World" }`.
+  - [x] Subtask 2.1: Implement a Next.js API route at `/api/hello` that returns a JSON object: `{ "message": "Hello World" }`.
 - [ ] **Task 3: Connect Frontend to Backend (AC: #2)**
-  - [ ] Subtask 3.1: On the main frontend page (`src/app/page.tsx`), use a client-side `fetch` call to the `/api/hello` endpoint.
+  - [x] Subtask 3.1: On the main frontend page (`src/app/page.tsx`), use a client-side `fetch` call to the `/api/hello` endpoint.
-  - [ ] Subtask 3.2: Display the "Hello World" message received from the API on the page.
-- [ ] **Task 4: Verify Database Connection (AC: #3)**
+  - [x] Subtask 3.2: Display the "Hello World" message received from the API on the page.- [ ] **Task 4: Verify Database Connection (AC: #3)**
-  - [ ] Subtask 4.1: Implement a Supabase client in `src/lib/supabase.ts`.
+  - [x] Subtask 4.1: Implement a Supabase client in `src/lib/supabase.ts`.
-  - [ ] Subtask 4.2: Create a test mechanism (e.g., a temporary API route or server-side log) that executes a simple query (e.g., `select 1`) to confirm a successful connection to the Supabase instance.
+  - [x] Subtask 4.2: Create a test mechanism (e.g., a temporary API route or server-side log) that executes a simple query (e.g., `select 1`) to confirm a successful connection to the Supabase instance.
 ## Dev Notes

 - This story establishes the foundational skeleton of the application.
 Adherence to the prescribed `create-next-app` command is critical for architecture alignment.